Tamerlan Tsarnaev: Visit to Russia

 Tsarnaev traveled to Russia through Moscow's Domodedovo International Airport in January 2012, and returned to the U.S. in July 2012.
-He and his wife received public assistance and food stamps from September 2011 to November 2012, which included all the time Tsarnaev was in Russia.
-Zubeidat Tsarnaeva said her son had wanted his wife and their child to move to Dagestan with him, and that: "She herself agreed; she said she wanted to study a different culture, language."

-During the six months he was overseas, he visited his family in the North Caucasus.

-Tsarnaev's father said that he was with him in Makhachkala, the capital of Dagestan, for six months and that they had done ordinary things, such as visiting relatives.
-His father also said that they visited Chechnya twice, to see relatives there and to receive his son's new Russian passport.
-While Tsarnaev arrived in Russia in January 2012, however, he only arrived in Dagestan around March, and his father arrived there in May.
+Tsarnaev arrived in Dagestan around March 2012, and his father arrived there in May.
 U.S. House Homeland Security Chairman Michael McCaul said he believed that Tsarnaev received training during his trip and became radicalized.
 In an early report, Dagestan's interior minister Abdurashid Magomedov said through a spokesman that Tsarnaev "did not have contact with the [Islamist] underground during his visit".

 Tsarnaev's maternal third cousin, Magomed Kartashov, is a figure in Dagestan's Islamist community.
-Zubeidat confirmed that they "became very close."
+Zubeidat Tsarnaeva confirmed that they "became very close."
 Kartashov's Islamist organization, "The Union of the Just," advocates Islam as a political system under sharia law.
 Kartashov later stated the Boston bombing was "good" in that it would increase converts to Islam similarly to the attacks of September 11.